 All N Cadherin reagents are produced in house and quality controlled, including 11 N Cadherin Antibody, 30 N Cadherin Gene, 4 N Cadherin Lysate, 4 N Cadherin Protein, 3 N Cadherin qPCR.
 All N Cadherin reagents are ready to use.

-Recombinant N Cadherin proteins are expressed by HEK293 Cells, Baculovirus-Insect Cells with fusion tags as C-human IgG1-Fc & His, C-His, C-cleavage.
+Recombinant N Cadherin proteins are expressed by HEK293 Cells, Baculovirus-Insect Cells with fusion tags as C-His, C-cleavage, C-human IgG1-Fc & His.

 N CadherincDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each N Cadherin of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.